thiago-you/checkboxxx/README.md

             android:textColor="@color/colorPrimary"
             android:textSize="18sp" />

+    // on XML you can use custom attrs to set some behaviors app:indeterminate_state="true" // allow indeterminate state (use false as default) app:unchecked_state="false" // disable unchecked state (use true as default) app:state="checked" // set initial state (use indeterminate as default)

+    // when unchecked state is disabled, the states toggle between indeterminate and checked

+    // behaviors can also be set on code:

     // on code you can allow indeterminate state checkboxxx.allowIndeterminateState(true);

+    // on code you can disable unchecked state checkboxxx.allowUncheckedState(true);

     // get checked state
     // -1 => Indeterminate